Table of Contents

-More homes and businesses are using solar installations in the United States.
-This means we need more skilled people to fix issues with photovoltaic (PV) systems.
+▲More homes and businesses are using solar installations in the United States.
+This means we need more expert people to fix problems with photovoltaic (PV) systems.
 Knowing how to solve problems with solar panels is very important now.

 As we use more solar energy, it’s key to know how to find and fix problems.
 Keeping your solar system in good shape is important.
-Learning to fix common issues can save you time and money, and keep your system working well.
+Learning to fix solar panel troubleshooting issues to save your time and money, and maintain your system well.

 Key Takeaways

-• Regular maintenance is key for your solar system to work its best.
+- Regular check is key for your solar system to work its best.

 Understanding Your Solar Power System